TikaFlow/bash-sql/README.md

 > prototype: space(`n`)

-Returns a string consisting of `N` space characters, or NULL if `N` is NULL.
+Returns a string consisting of `n` space characters, or NULL if `n` is NULL.

 ### sqrt

 > prototype: sqrt(`x`)

-Returns the square root of a non-negative number `X`.
-If `X` is NULL, the function returns NULL.
+Returns the square root of a non-negative number `x`.
+If `x` is NULL, the function returns NULL.

 ### strcmp